top of page

 Danvers' heirloom carrot poster

-The ‘Danvers’ carrot was developed in the 1870s in Danvers, Massachusetts—a region once known for its rich, loamy soils and thriving market gardens.
+The ‘Danvers’ carrot was developed in the 1870s in Danvers, Massachusetts—a region once known for its thriving market gardens.
 It was bred by local farmers seeking a variety that could perform well in heavier, clay soils, unlike the long, slender carrots of the time that required sandier ground.
 The result was a sturdy, tapered carrot—reddish orange, sweet, and remarkably adaptable.
 By the late 19th century, ‘Danvers’ had become one of the most popular and reliable varieties across North America.

 A cold-hardy root vegetable, the ‘Danvers’ carrot is known for its fine, sweet flavor and excellent keeping quality.
 Its thick shoulders and conical shape make it ideal for soups, stews, roasting, or simply eaten fresh from the garden.
 The strong tops make it easy to pull, and it stores beautifully through the winter months in a root cellar or cold storage.

-Planting & Care
+Danvers Carrot Planting & Care

-Planting Method: Direct Sow
+Planting Method: Direct Sow (the seeds are very small)

 Days to Germination: 10 - 14 days